getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 If you've installed ClickHouse with Docker you should have received `clickhouse-client`.
 On my machine, I can run `docker exec -it clickhouse /usr/bin/clickhouse-client` to start the client.

-With this tool I can insert records into the database, run queries against those records, and evaluate the performance of those queries.
+With this tool, I can insert records into the database, run queries against those records, and evaluate the performance of those queries.
 I'm doing exactly that here to validate these schema changes.
 I've created a table called replays_test and I've added the `old` column which uses `Nullable(String)` and the `new` column which uses `LowCardinality(String)`.
 After that I bulk insert 1,000,000 rows and start playing around.

 We can run the following query to see the size of the columns on disk: